 How safe are search engines?
-One recent answer might surprise you.
+Should they be warning about malicious sites?
+A recent answer might surprise you.

 Back in May, Ben Edelman wrote about Search Engine Safety.
 In part, he was writing about how search engine paid advertising for some products, like screensavers, may lead to sites that would put spyware on the computers of visitors who download the screensavers.
 He wrote more on that practice in a January post titled Pushing Spyware through Search